CelesteClassic/ClassicAutosplitter/README.md

 ## Using LiveSplit

+# Windows
-If you're on Windows and have PICO-8 (0.2.3+), you can download celeste_autosplit_asl.p8 and use the built in autosplitter in Livesplit.
-Enable it in the Splits menu.
+Windows users can simply download either the pico-8 cart or the standalone from the `autosplitter-windows` folder, and then use the built in autosplitter function in Livesplit.
+(Edit splits > Enable)

+You can modify the cartridge and it will still work, however if exporting back to standalone make sure you export it with the name `celeste_asl`.
+Any other name will not work.

+# Using another OS
 You'll need to install the LiveSplit Server component, see steps here: https://github.com/LiveSplit/LiveSplit.Server#install

 - Open LiveSplit and edit your layout, click on the + button and go to Control -> LiveSplit Server.